Devsh-Graphics-Programming/Nabla/docs/nsc-toolchain-package.md

 cmake/nam/cmake/NablaAssetManifestsPrepareRelease.cmake
 ```

-It takes an installed `NSC` component and emits:
+It takes an installed package root and emits:

 - flattened payload files
 - a `.dvc` manifest tree rooted at the selected channel